neuralmagic/sparseml/integrations/transformers/README.md

 # Transformers-SparseML Integration
 This folder contains an example on how to use sparseml with transformers.
 We focus on Question answering and use a modified implementation from the BERT SQuAD in transformers.
 Using various pruning configuration files we demostrate the effect unstructured pruning can have on SQuAD.
-The example code is absed on the transformers SQUAD implementation focused on BERT on the SQuAD1.0 dataset.
-It runs in 120 min (with BERT-base) a single tesla V100 16GB.
+The example code is based on the transformers SQUAD implementation focused on BERT on the SQuAD1.0 dataset.
+It runs in 120 min (with BERT-base) on a single Tesla V100 16GB.
 ## Installation and Requirements
-These example scripts require sparseml, transformers, torch, datasets and associated to libraries.
+These example scripts require sparseml, transformers, torch, datasets and associated libraries.
 To install run the following command

 ```bash
 pip install sparseml[torch] torch transformers datasets